jaccomoc/jactl/docs/pages/language-guide.md

 inefficient algorithm we have implemented here).
 We only calculate as many as are needed to get the first 5 odd multiples of 3.

-Jacsal uses _lazy_ evaluation to avoid creating unnecessary List objects for intermediate results.
+Jactl uses _lazy_ evaluation to avoid creating unnecessary List objects for intermediate results.
 You can think of the chain of method calls acting as a conveyor belt where each element flows through each method before the next element is processed.